devizer/AmazonStorageLatency/README.md

 ## Amazon Storage Latency
-Q: What is latency of SimpleDB, DynamoDB, Simple Storage and Simplae Queue?
+Q: What is latency of SimpleDB, DynamoDB, Simple Storage, Simplae Queue and AIM?